alanyhwang/Moody/README.md

 - As a user, I want to be able to filter entries by their moodTags from my mood tracker list
 - As a user, I want to be able to save my mood entries from the main menu to file
 - As a user, I want to be able to load my mood entries from the main menu from file

+ Instructions for Grader
+- Can load pre-saved mood entries by clicking the Load button
+- Click on a row in the table to select and see entry details on the mood entry
+- Click the Add button to add a new mood entry, a new dialog window will open.
+If user enters an invalid date, another dialog will open and notify user fail to add date.
+An image of sad cat will appear along with the message.
+Successful entries will add the new entry at the end of the table.
+- To remove an entry, select a mood from the table and press the Remove button
+- To filter the entry list by their moodTag, press the Filter button, select the desired moodTag and press confirm.
+To reset, press the filter button and press reset.
+Entries can be removed with the filtered list.
+- To edit an entry, select the desired row from the table, press the Edit button and edit the entry.
+Confirm to change the entry.
+Invalid dates will open an error dialog same as invalid date for adding an entry.
+- To save an entry, press the Save button, a message will appear if save is successful with a happy cat image.
+If fail, sad cat image will appear.
+- To load an entry, press the Load button, a message will appear if load is successful with a happy cat image.
+If fail, sad cat image will appear.